kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-cluster.md

 ```

 Once `spec.controlPlaneEndpoint` is set on the InfraCluster resource and the [InfraCluster initialization completed],
-the Cluster controller will bubble up this info in Cluster's `spec.controlPlaneEndpoint`.
+the Cluster controller will surface this info in Cluster's `spec.controlPlaneEndpoint`.

 If instead you are developing an infrastructure provider which is NOT responsible to provide a control plane endpoint,
 the implementer should exit reconciliation until it sees Cluster's `spec.controlPlaneEndpoint` populated.